Skip to main content

 Chief Information Officer

-Sid joined Scope in December 2020 and leads the IT function and Enterprise PMO for the organisation.
+Sid joined Scope in December 2020 and leads the IT function and Enterprise Project Management Office for the organisation.
 He was previously the General Manager of Strategy, Technology and Transformation with NBN Co, where he was responsible for end-to-end strategy, planning, transformation and management across people, processes, and technology initiatives.

 With extensive operations and technology experience in senior roles, Sid is well placed to lead the Information, Communication and Technology team through the continued growth of the organisation.

-Sid is both customer and outcome focused and uses his leadership and collaboration across all levels to achieve significant outcomes through innovative and simplified customer solutions.
+Sid is both client and outcome focused and uses his leadership and collaboration across all levels to achieve significant outcomes through innovative and simplified client solutions.